 A vaccine is a weak or dead germ used to increase a body's protection against specific diseases that cause illness, disability or even death.
-Vaccines boost a body's immune system to fight against diseases by building antibodies.
-The memory cells that remain in the body prevent reinfection if any future exposure to the same
+Vaccines boost the immune system to fight against diseases by building antibodies.
+The memory cells prevent reinfection if any future exposure to the same germ occurs.